Thalweg: Thalweg principle

 The thalweg principle (also known as the thalweg doctrine or the rule of thalweg) is the legal principle that if the boundary between two political entities is stated to be a waterway without further description (e.g., a median line, right bank, eastern shore, low-tide line, etc.), the boundary follows the thalweg of that watercourse.
 A thalweg is the center of the principal navigable channel of the waterway (which is presumed to be the deepest part).
 If there are multiple navigable channels in a river, the one principally used for downstream travel (likely having the strongest current) is used.
 The definition has been used in specific descriptions as well.
 The Treaty of Versailles, for example, specifies that "In the case of boundaries which are defined by a [navigable] waterway" the boundary is to follow "the median line of the principal channel of navigation."
+An advantage of using such a definition is to allow boats to follow the waterway while staying inside their country.

 The precise drawing of river boundaries has been important on countless occasions.
 Notable examples include the Shatt al-Arab between Iraq and Iran, the Danube in central Europe (Croatia–Serbia border dispute), the Kasikili/Sedudu Island dispute between Namibia and Botswana (settled by the International Court of Justice in 1999), and the 2004 dispute settlement under the UN Law of the Sea concerning the offshore boundary between Guyana and Suriname, in which the thalweg of the Courantyne River played a role in the ruling.
 In the 20th century dispute between the USSR and China (PRC) over Zhenbao Island, China held that the Thalweg principle supported their position.
+Another controversy about whether to follow the thalweg or not when a river has been changed, is where river Danube has been straightened along the border between Serbia and Croatia, which has caused a dispute about the border.
 The doctrine is also applied to sub-national boundaries, such as those between American states.